 South Korea describes itself as “the only country in the world” that has managed to transform “from an aid recipient into a donor country within the span of a single generation.”
 By the end of the Korean War (1950-53) between the Republic of Korea (South Korea) and the confusingly communist Democratic People’s Republic of Korea (North Korea), South Korea’s annual per capita income stood at just $67.
 Today, South Korea is the world’s 13th largest economy with a GDP of more than $30,000 per person.

-South Korea’s impressive transformation is the story of a highly educated and culturally rich nation that has made the most of the Post WW II trends of international economic development, globalization, and rapid innovations in information communication technologies (ICT).
+South Korea’s impressive transformation is the story of a highly educated and culturally rich nation that has made the most of the Post WW II trends of international economic development, globalization, and rapid innovation in information technology.

 (Click on the image below to view the full-size map in a separate browser tab or window.)